Acknowledgements

 The PUPS/P3 system has been developed by Mark O'Neill, and many people have contributed ideas (and/or code) over the last decade which have all contributed to it's current beta release status.
 If I've left anyone out, I humbly apologise.

-Claus Hilgetag (Free University of Bremen)
+Claus Hilgetag (Unversity of Hamburg, Germany)

-Gully Burns (University of Southern California, CA, USA).
+Gully Burns (Chan Zuckerburg Initiative, CA, USA).

 David Flitney (formerly at Department of Statistics, University of Oxford, UK).